 According to the Rainbow Village website, official ‘opening hours’ are from 8 am to 6 pm (although there’s no entrance fee and no gates so it technically doesn’t close) so, get there as soon as you can.

 If you’re, staying in Taichung and the evenings are light, it might also be worth going towards closing when the buses are dropping their hoards back from whence they came!

 If you do arrive super early watch out for wet paint Rainbow Grandpa is still adding to his creation and apparently gets up at 4 am every morning to paint for three hours before the crowds arrive.

-He also regularly appears in the village to meet and greet with visitors.
 We weren’t lucky enough to meet him on our trip but he often poses for photos with those who are.

 It took us about half an hour to wander around the village taking photos.
 Our top tip was to wander around the back of the buildings which people don’t tend to bother with but are still adorned with cuteness!.